MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-audit.md

 In Azure Database for PostgreSQL flexible server, `pgaudit.log` can't be set using a `-` (minus) sign shortcut as described in the `pgaudit` documentation.
 All required statement classes (READ, WRITE, etc.) should be individually specified.

-If you set the` log_statement` parameter to DDL or ALL and run a `CREATE ROLE/USER ...
+If you set the` log_statement` parameter to `DDL` or `ALL` and run a `CREATE ROLE/USER ...
 WITH PASSWORD ... ; ` or `ALTER ROLE/USER ...
 WITH PASSWORD ... ;`, command, then PostgreSQL creates an entry in the PostgreSQL logs where password is logged in clear text, which might cause a potential security risk.
-This is the expected behavior per the PostgreSQL engine design.
+It's the expected behavior per the PostgreSQL engine design.

 You can, however, use the `pgaudit` extension and set `pgaudit.log` to `DDL`, which doesn't record any `CREATE/ALTER ROLE` statement in Postgres server log, unlike it does when you set `log_statement` to `DDL`.
 If you need to log these statements, you can also set `pgaudit.log`to `ROLE`, which redacts the password from logs while logging `CREATE/ALTER ROLE`.

 ## Audit log format

-Each audit entry is indicated by `AUDIT:` near the beginning of the log line.
+Each audit entry begins with `AUDIT:`.
 The format of the rest of the entry is detailed in the [documentation](https://github.com/`pgaudit`/`pgaudit`/blob/master/README.md#format) of `pgaudit`.

 ## Getting started